Pierre-Simon Laplace

 Laplace formulated Laplace's equation, and pioneered the Laplace transform which appears in many branches of mathematical physics, a field that he took a leading role in forming.
 The Laplacian differential operator, widely used in mathematics, is also named after him.
-He restated and developed the nebular hypothesis of the origin of the Solar System and was one of the first scientists to suggest an idea similar to that of a black hole.
+He restated and developed the nebular hypothesis of the origin of the Solar System and was one of the first scientists to suggest an idea similar to that of a black hole, with Stephen Hawking stating that "Laplace essentially predicted the existence of black holes".
+He originated Laplace's demon, which is a hypothetical all-predicting intellect.
+He also refined Newton's calculation of the speed of sound to derive a more accurate measurement.

 Laplace is regarded as one of the greatest scientists of all time.
 Sometimes referred to as the French Newton or Newton of France, he has been described as possessing a phenomenal natural mathematical faculty superior to that of almost all of his contemporaries.

-He was Napoleon's examiner when Napoleon attended the École Militaire in Paris in 1784.
+He was Napoleon's examiner when Napoleon graduated from the École Militaire in Paris in 1785.
 Laplace became a count of the Empire in 1806 and was named a marquis in 1817, after the Bourbon Restoration.